 The zinc and lead nuclei were fused to form the nucleus of the new element, also known as Ununbium, Latin for 112.(blah blah blah, here's the whole Reuters article)

-The 112 refers to the sum of the atomic numbers of zinc, which has 30, and lead, which has 82.
+The atomic number 112 refers to the sum of the atomic numbers of zinc, which has 30, and lead, which has 82.
 Atomic numbers denote how many protons are found in the atom's nucleus.
 (I love this.)

 In 1925, scientists discovered the last naturally occurring element on the periodic table (FYI: Uranium).
 Since then researchers have sought to create new, heavier elements.